 - national spy agencies may be able to reap economies of scale and/or scope…

-- information that is obtained by means of national government spying is (may be) non-competitive in the sense that it can (conceivably, theoretically) be used by all domestic firms (located in the national spying agency’s country)…
+- intellectual-structural capital that is obtained may be non-competitive in the sense that it can (conceivably, theoretically) be used by all domestic firms (located in the national spying agency’s country)…

-- government conducted espionage may yield positive social benefits even if the private benefit of corporate espionage to an individual firm is negative…
+- government sponsored – encourage – conducted economic espionage may yield positive social benefits even if the private benefit of corporate espionage to an individual firm is not specifically so positive…

-- conceivably, the (national spying agency’s) government would be able to the favorable effects of national spying on domestic consumers into account whereas this externality would (may) be ignored in the case of corporate espionage.
+- conceivably, the (national spying entities) government would be able to utilize – exploit some of the favorable effects of national spying to domestic consumers.

-- in some countries though, such as the U.S., the business culture arms-length relationships between private companies and government may (will) make economic espionage by governments more problematic.
+- in some countries though, such as the U.S., the business cultures’ arms-length relationships between private companies and government would likely make economic espionage by governments even more problematic.

 A business model for economic espionage, spying often pays well…

 - ‘…penetration rate is the probability that a country’s agents will successfully penetrate and acquire the (targeted) new technology

 - ‘…the marginal cost of spying always increases as the probability of penetration is increased, the average variable cost of spying is always increasing in the probability of penetration

 - ‘…the extent of County X’s spying is inversely related to the difficulty of espionage because an upward shift in the marginal cost of the espionage function would lead to a lower optimum penetration rate